syncfusion-content/maui-docs/MAUI/Picker/dealing-with-header-and-footer.md

 ### Buttons customization

-SfPicker allows enabling or disabling the `ok` button by setting SfPicker.FooterView.ShowOkButton property to True or False.
-Default value of SfPicker.FooterView.ShowOkButton property is True.
-We can customize the text of the `ok` and and `cancel` buttons.
+SfPicker allows enabling or disabling the `ok` button by setting `SfPicker.FooterView.ShowOkButton` property to True or False.
+Default value of `SfPicker.FooterView.ShowOkButton` property is True.
+We can customize the text of the `ok` and `cancel` buttons.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}